WRidder/react-spa/README.md

 A real-time single page application based on React and (Re)flux to discover best practices regarding a multitude of use cases.
 Contains a simple server with in-memory database in *./server*.

 ### Installation
-1. Run *$ npm install* in the base directory
+1. Run *$ npm install* in the base and in the ./server directory
 2. Run *$ bower install* in the base directory
-3. Run *$ npm install* in the ./server directory
-4. Start the server in ./server using *$ node server.js*.
+3. Start the server in ./server using *$ node server.js*.
 Should open a port on 8080.
-5. Run *$ gulp* in the base directory, this will open a browser with the application on http://localhost:3000/
+4. Run *$ gulp* in the base directory.
+This will watch for file changes and build when necessary.
+5. Navigate your browser to http://localhost:8080; will reload on client changes.

 ### Current state
 * Discovery